Stochastic Data-Driven Predictive Control with Equivalence to Stochastic MPC: Conclusions

 \section{Conclusions}

 We introduced a novel direct data-driven control framework named Stochastic Data-Driven Predictive Control (SDDPC).
 Analogous to Stochastic MPC (SMPC), SDDPC accounts for process and measurement noise in the control design, and produces closed-loop control policies through optimization.
 On the theoretical front, we proved that SDDPC can produce control inputs equivalent to those of SMPC under specific conditions.
 Simulation results indicate that the proposed approach provides benefits in terms of both cumulative stage cost and output constraint violation.
-Future work will explore recursive feasibility and closed-loops stability of the control scheme, and seek to improve the computational efficiency of the approach.
+Future work will seek to improve the computational efficiency of the approach, and to analyze and enhance the robustness with noisy offline data.
 Other important directions include extension to non-Gaussian noise, optimization over the feedback gain $K$, and restriction of violation amount through, e.g., CVaR safety constraints.

-\begin{IEEEbiography}[{ }]{Ruiqi Li} (S'22) received the B.Sc. degree in Honours Physics from the University of Waterloo, ON, Canada in 2019 and the B.Sc. degree in physics from Beijing Institute of Technology, Beijing, China in 2019.
-He is currently working towards the Ph.D. degree in Electrical and Computer Engineering at the University of Waterloo, ON, Canada.
-His research interest includes data-driven control, model predictive control and optimization. \end{IEEEbiography} -2.5\baselineskip plus -1fil

-\begin{IEEEbiography}[{ }]{John W. Simpson-Porco} (S'10--M'15--SM'22) received the B.Sc. degree in engineering physics from Queen's University, Kingston, ON, Canada in 2010, and the Ph.D. degree in mechanical engineering from the University of California at Santa Barbara, Santa Barbara, CA, USA in 2015.

-He is currently an Assistant Professor of Electrical and Computer Engineering at the University of Toronto, Toronto, ON, Canada.
-He was previously an Assistant Professor at the University of Waterloo, Waterloo, ON, Canada and a visiting scientist with the Automatic Control Laboratory at ETH Z\"{u}rich, Z\"{u}rich, Switzerland.
-His research focuses on feedback control theory and applications of control in modernized power grids.

-Prof. Simpson-Porco is a recipient of the Automatica Paper Prize, the Center for Control, Dynamical Systems and Computation Best Thesis Award, and the IEEE PES Technical Committee Working Group Recognition Award for Outstanding Technical Report.
-He is currently an Associate Editor for the IEEE Transactions on Smart Grid. \end{IEEEbiography} -2\baselineskip plus -1fil

-\begin{IEEEbiography}[{ }]{Stephen L.\ Smith} (S'05--M'09--SM'15) received the B.Sc. degree in engineering physics from Queen’s University, Canada, in 2003, the M.A.Sc. degree in electrical and computer engineering from the University of Toronto, Canada, in 2005, and the Ph.D. degree in mechanical engineering from the University of California, Santa Barbara, USA, in 2009.

-He is currently a Professor in the Department of Electrical and Computer Engineering at the University of Waterloo, Canada, where he holds a Canada Research Chair in Autonomous Systems.
-He is also Co-Director of the Waterloo Artificial Intelligence Institute.
-From 2009 to 2011 he was a Postdoctoral Associate in the Computer Science and Artificial Intelligence Laboratory at MIT.
-He received the Early Researcher Award from the the Province of Ontario in 2016, the NSERC Discovery Accelerator Supplement Award in 2015, and Outstanding Performance Awards from the University of Waterloo in 2016 and 2019.